MohammadRuhulAmin/nodejs_module_stream/README.md

     - Encoder encodes data from meaningful to us to binary data
     - Decoder decodes the encoded data from binary to meaningful to us.

     Character Encoding: A system of assigning a sequence of bytes (just some zeros and ones) to a character.
-The mose common one is utf-8, defined by the Unicode standard, therefore its characters have the same numbers as the Unicode.
+The most common one is utf-8, defined by the Unicode standard, therefore its characters have the same numbers as the Unicode.

     Lets consider a string = "string"